-- For purposes of today's presentation, we will examine these concepts as they are addressed in ISO 9001:2015. - These same concepts appear in many other standards, including AS9100, IATF16949, and ISO 13485, but there are applicable sector specific requirements in many cases. - Please note that PJR offers webinars on these and many other standards.
+- For purposes of today's presentation, we will examine these concepts as they are addressed in ISO 9001:2015, as well as it's predecessor ISO 9001:2008. - These same concepts appear in many other standards, including AS9100, IATF16949, and ISO 13485, but there are applicable sector specific requirements in many cases. - Please note that PJR offers webinars on these and many other standards.
 Please visit our website for further information.